 While the ACA was not repealed in 2017, several parts of the law were altered and I expect these changes will continue in 2018.
 The nonprofit sector must prepare to provide services to those people who are left without health care coverage.
 Those organizations providing health-related services space should be preparing for what could be a rough road ahead.

 Individuals continue to move toward Donor Advised Funds and away from direct contributions.
 It is unclear if many donors understand the restrictions that DAFs place on their contributions.
 They are effectively giving up control over their dollars.
 Donors may not realize that the DAF they select may not fund the nonprofit organizations that they wish to support.
 In addition, the DAF may place limitations or other restrictions.
 Nonprofits need to work with DAFs to ensure transparency and make this one of their priority topics for donor outreach.

-The repeal of the Johnson Act did not happen in 2017.
+The repeal of the Johnson Amendment did not happen in 2017.
 However, it is clear that the current administration does not support the notion that nonprofits should not engage in politics.
-2018 will like provide insight into whether or not the government will enforce the Act.
-Nonprofits should consider adopting a policy stating they will act in accordance with the Johnson Act, even if the Act is repealed.
+2018 will like provide insight into whether or not the government will enforce it.
+Nonprofits should consider adopting a policy stating they will act in accordance with the Johnson Amendment, even if it is eventually repealed.